haeffema/public-quit-bot/README.md

 # Quiz Bot

 ## How to use the bot
-- Fork this repository
+- download the newest version of this repository
-- Create a Folder in the ressources folder
-- Edit the creds.py file with the correct information
+- edit the creds.py file
-- start the main.py and only close it when the bot is finished
-- the quiz master has now access to all commands to start the quit, change time etc...

 ## The Structure of the Folder
 There has to be a quiz.txt file with the following format.